muhammad-arif/terraTrain/README.md

 `/bin/terratrain` or `/bin/t` is a command line tool created with simple bash to manupulate the resources of the terratrain platform.
 This tool has been inspired from the `kubectl` tool so you might interpret it's use a bit easily.
 This command line tool interact with the cloud, cluster, nodes, with various scripted method.
-This tool gets all the information from the `/terraTrain/terraform.tfstate`, `config.tfvars` and `launchpad.yaml` file.
+This tool gets all the information from the `/terraTrain/terraform.tfstate`, `config` and `launchpad.yaml` file.

 Following is the reference,
 ```